Annie Jenness Miller: Dress reform

 Dress reform is defined as wearing and designing clothing that is more practical and more comfortable than fashion during a specific time period.
-During the mid to late 1800s, dress reform also meant a rise in feminism, athletic wear, and undergarments.
+During the mid to late 1800s, Victorian dress reform also meant a rise in feminism, athletic wear, and undergarments.
 Dress reformers, such as Annie Miller, promoted a larger waist bodice called an emancipation waist.
 The emancipation waist was still tight however, it was not a corset.
 Dress reformers were trying to eliminate the need for always wearing corsets to opt for more comfortable and more practical daily attire.
 More effective and enjoyable undergarments were to follow after the achievement of the emancipation waist due to the success and attention it received by many reformers, activists, and even men enjoyed wearing the "reform" bodices in the winter under their clothing.

+Advertisement for undergarments from George Frost & Co.

 Another iconic article of clothing that was invented during this time was called the bloomers suit.
 The bloomers suit was renamed to just bloomers.
 Bloomers were loose pants that bunched up at the bottom and usually paired with a dress or skirt.
 Women who wore this typically were victims of harassment in public.

 Miller also wrote a book, Mother and Babe that included plans, patterns, and ideas for better clothing for babies.

 Novelty, exaggeration and display have been the ends sought.
-The body has been cramped and distorted, its requirements for health and comfort disregarded according to the caprice of fashion’s arbiters.
+The body has been cramped and distorted, its requirements for health and comfort disregarded according to the caprice of fashion's arbiters.
 The fundamental laws of beauty have been violated, and the human form robbed of its expression to what end?
 Who can answer?
-One might offer defense of the dress of today, but he would be compelled to reverse his decision tomorrow, for what obtains today may be regarded by the fashionable world tomorrow as “perfectly hideous," as women are often heard to say of fashion plates that are out of date...When art in dress becomes recognized, every walk in life and every occasion will have its appropriate dress, and every class of society 'will be the gainer.
+One might offer defense of the dress of today, but he would be compelled to reverse his decision tomorrow, for what obtains today may be regarded by the fashionable world tomorrow as "perfectly hideous," as women are often heard to say of fashion plates that are out of date...When art in dress becomes recognized, every walk in life and every occasion will have its appropriate dress, and every class of society 'will be the gainer.
 Under the regime of art in dress no woman will be seen picking her way along filthy streets in a dress-skirt bedraggled with mud, nor will women wear gems and rich fabrics at church, cloth tailor-made gowns in the reception room and high hats loaded with bustling and aggressive trimmings at the theater.
 We shall not be served by kitchen girls arrayed in tawdry finery; shop girls in cheap jewelry and cotton lace, nor denied ourselves the privilege of proper selection in dress for time and place in any profession.
 In short, with the study of principles order will evolve from chaos, and each department of work will have its recognized dress, appropriate in detail, self-respecting, because the right thing for our immediate needs, and beautiful because appropriate.